cysouw/graphicalgrammar/text/other.md

 ### Zikmund (1863) *Skladba jazyka českého*

 Václav Zikmund (1816-1873) was a teacher in Písek and later in Prague.^[Some basic biographical information is available at <https://www.ctenizpisku.cz/cteni_autori/zikmund-vaclav/>, accessed 14 April 2025.]

-obrázce 'diagram' (689) comparison with German
+He starts the preface with a note that the Czech language was recently reintroduced as a regular language for secondary school in 1849.

-Zikmund was intemately familiar with the German grammatical literature.
-The book is litterred with contrastive examples, comparing Czech structure with German.
+Zikmund moved to Prague in 1858, just a year after Ferdinand Bachmann moved to Prague in 1857 (see [@sec:bachmann1864]).
+Zikmund belongs to the Czech-speaking community and Bachmann to the German-speaking community at a time when in Prague the tension between Czech and German speakers is rising.
+Also, Zikmung and Bachmann do not cite each other.
+Yet, Zikmund's *obrázce* 'diagram' [@zikmund1863: 689] is very similar to the *Satzbild* from Bachmann.
+Bachmann's book was first published in 1864, but it was based on a series of lectures that Bachmann had been presenting for various years before.
+It seems very likely that Bachmann was the inspiration for Zikmund's diagrams.

-he moved to prague in 1858, Ferdinand Bachmann in 1857
+In general, Zikmund was intimately familiar with the German grammatical literature.
+The book is litterred with contrastive examples, comparing Czech structure with German structure.
+A telling detail is Zikmund's usage of the latinate terms *enuntiatio nuda* 'naked sentence' and *enuntiatio amplificata, dilatata* 'amplified, expanded sentence' [@zikmund1863: 7].
+These terms clearly point to a German influence, as these terms were widely used and discussed in the previous decades (see [@sec:nackt]), although never using Latin words.

 [@zikmund1863: 8] dependency tree [@zikmund1863: 322] boxes for subordination [@zikmund1963: 688-694] Periodenbild like Bachmann!!! [@zikmund1863: 7] *enuntiatio nuda* vs. *enuntiatio amplificata, dilatata*.
 Other digital version: http://aleph.nkp.cz/eod/nkc/1001803878/20/

 *Mluvnice jazyka českého pro střední školy* third edition  complex sentences with one-line periodenbild. identical second edition 1874 https://google.com/books?id=nTaru0ikQlYC first edition probably from 1866

 A few years later Zikmund wrote a two volume *Grammatika jazyka českého pro nižší gymnasia* ('Grammar of the Czech language for lower gymnasia').
 The first volume deals with phonology and morphology [@zikmund1865].
 For the second volume he changed the title, using *mluvnice*, the Czech word for grammar, instead of the latinate term *grammatika* [@zikmund1866].
-The second volume deals with sentence and text structure and includes an extensive discussion of *obrázce* 'diagram' for the analysis of complex sentences [@zikmund1866: 146-149].
-A second revised edition, combining both volumes from the first edition using the title *Mluvnice jazyka českého*, was in preparation when Zikmund died and was finished after his death by Jan Gebauer (see [@sec:gebauer1890]).
+The second volume deals with sentence and text structure and includes an extensive discussion of *obrázce* 'diagrams' for the analysis of complex sentences [@zikmund1866: 146-149].
+A second revised edition, combining both volumes from the first edition and now using the title *Mluvnice jazyka českého*, was in preparation when Zikmund died and was finished after his death by Jan Gebauer (see [@sec:gebauer1890]).
 The discussion of *obrazcích* 'figures' appears unchanged from the first edition [@zikmund1874: 365-370].
 An unchanged third edition appeared a few years later [@zikmund1876: 365-370].

 ### Gebauer (1890) *Mluvnice česká* {#sec:gebauer1890}